ldatb/ataides-website/hugo/content/faq.md

 ### What does “Swiss-grade governance” mean?

 It means neutrality, discretion, and precision, applying institutional-level discipline to cloud architecture, security, and compliance.
 Like Swiss banks, we value trust, clarity, and strategic alignment above all.

+### What sets Ataides apart in terms of trust and independence?

+Ataides is vendor-neutral, financially independent, and driven by long-term integrity rather than short-term incentives.
+Our only obligation is to your governance, security, and compliance goals, not to specific tools or platforms.

+Every engagement is structured to reduce bias, clarify accountability, and operate with institutional transparency.

+### Do you offer private or confidential engagements?

+Yes.
+For clients operating under M&A, regulatory investigation, post-incident remediation, or heightened confidentiality requirements, we offer NDA-backed consulting with strict isolation from public channels or marketing.

+These engagements are designed to prioritize trust, discretion, and strategic sensitivity.

 ### How do I get started?